hartwigmedical/documentation/data-access-request-application.md

 ### Part 1: General aspects Data Request

 #### 1.2 Main applicant + requesting organisation details
 Please fill in the details of the main applicant (we see that this is usually the PI), this is the person that will be filling out the form.
 This person also needs to show that he/she is able to perform the proposed research project by showing some credentials in the form of a cv.
-In this section, please also fill in the details about the organisation that is requesting the data (the License Agreement will be signed on behalf of the organisation, not the main applicant).
+In this section, please also fill in the details about the organisation with its legal entity that is requesting the data (the License Agreement will be signed on behalf of the legal entity, not on behalf of the main applicant).

-Besides the main applicant, we also need details of a person within the same 'Legal entity' (the organisation) that is authorized to sign on its behalf.
+Besides the main applicant, we also need details of a person within the same organisation (and therefore legal entity) that is authorized to sign on behalf of the legal entity.

+#### Multi-center request?
+Indicate that this is a multi centre request if you want to collaborate with another legal entity (institution/organisation) on the Hartwig Medical Foundation data.
+The same information (as described in previous paragraph) will be asked in the form for this second legal entity.
+The License Agreement that will be drafted when your Data Access Request is approved will enable both your institutes to work on the Hartwig Medical Foundation data.

+If you only wish to collaborate on the results of your analysis on the Hartwig Medical Foundation data, you can skip this section and specify the collaboration in section 4.1.

+It is not possible to request data as a consortium, as this is no official 'legal entity'.

 #### 1.3 Name + function + email address of researchers involved in the Project
 Here you will need to list any persons that will be working with the data within the requirements of the License Agreement.
-Also check the boxes of the people that will have access to the 'raw' Hartwig Medical Foundation data.
-These people will be registered as 'Download contacts' and are the only ones that are able to access the data within Google Cloud Platform (GCP).
+Also check the boxes of the people that will have access to the Hartwig Medical Foundation data.
+These people will be registered as 'data sharing/download contacts' and are the only ones that are able to access the data within Google Cloud Platform (GCP).
 The Download Contacts need to create a GCP account on their institutional email address to get access to the data when the Data Access Request is approved.

+#### Data will be made available trough the Google Cloud Platform (GCP)
+When your Data Access Request is granted, we will need a valid GCP account for the authorised 'data sharing/download contact(s)' to be able to make the licensed data available.
+Here you can indicate if you wish any help to set up the GCP account.

 #### 1.4 Commercial party involvement
 Please indicate if a commercial party is involved in the research project and provide some additional information about the involvement.

-### Part Extra: multi-center (consortium) request
-Please fill in this section if you'd like to collaborate with another 'Legal Entity' (institution/organisation) on the Hartwig Medical Foundation data.
-The License Agreement that will be drafted when your Data Access Request is approved, will enable both your institutes to work on the Hartwig Medical Foundation data.

-If you only wish to collaborate on the results of your analysis on the Hartwig Medical Foundation data, you can skip this section and specify the collaboration in section 4.1.

-It is not possible to request data as a consortium, as this is no official 'Legal Entity'.

 ### Part 2: Project proposal